data-douser/codeql-sap-js/javascript/frameworks/cap/src/path-traversal/PathInjection.md

 CAP applications using CDS Utils should not use user-provided input without sanitization.

+The sanitization stragety can vary depending on what types of paths are satisfactory as user-provided input.
+A simple approach to sanitization is to check user-provided input against an allow list.
+Other potential approaches include checking components of paths or normalizing them to make sure that the path does not escape the expected root folder.

+Normalization techniques should be carefully considered and simple naive replacement strategies will not be sufficient, for example replacing any match of a parent directory reference (`../`) in the sample `.../...//` will still result in the path `../` being used which could escape the intended directory.

 ## Examples

 This CAP service directly uses user-provided input to construct a path.